IlyasDiker/Switch_seats/README.md

 ### How to use:

-`/seats`   :  it will open a menu with car click on the target seat & voila
+`/seats`   :  it will open a menu with a car, then click on the target seat & voila

 `/seats  [seat_id]`  : -1 for driver 0 , 1 , 2 , 3 ....  for passengers (max is 24) i think it's the big Bus.